Latvia in the Eurovision Song Contest 2010: Competing entries

 Artists and songwriters were able to submit their entries to the broadcaster between 23 December 2009 and 15 January 2010.
 All artists and songwriters were required to have Latvian citizenship or residency unlike in previous years.
 79 entries were submitted at the conclusion of the submission period.
 A jury panel appointed by LTV evaluated the submitted songs and selected ten entries for the competition.
-The jury panel consisted of Uldis Marhilēvičs (composer), Niks Matvejevs (singer), Kārlis Lācis (composer), Ance Krauze (singer and vocal teacher), Marija Naumova (Latvian Eurovision Song Contest 2002 winner), Artis Volfs (DJ at Pieci.lv) as well as members of the LTV Eurovision team and the LTV7 programme SeMS.
+The jury panel consisted of Uldis Marhilēvičs (composer), Niks Matvejevs (singer), Kārlis Lācis (composer), Ance Krauze (singer and vocal teacher), Marija Naumova (Latvian Eurovision Song Contest 2002 winner), Artis Volfs (DJ at Pieci.lv), members of the LTV Eurovision team and creators of the LTV7 programme SeMS.
 The ten competing artists and songs were announced during a press conference on 22 January 2010.
 Among the artists was Lauris Reiniks who represented Latvia in the Eurovision Song Contest 2003 as part of the group F.L.Y.

 Final

 The final took place on 27 February 2010.
 The running order draw for the ten competing entries took place on 3 February 2010 during the LTV7 programme SeMS.
 The winner was selected over two rounds of voting.
-In the first round, three songs advanced to the second round, the superfinal, based on the combination of votes from a jury panel and a public vote.
+In the first round, three songs advanced to the second round, the superfinal, based on the combination of votes from a jury panel and a public televote.
 In the superfinal, "What For?" performed by Aisha was selected as the winner through the combination of votes from the jury and public.
 Aisha and Dons were tied at 3 points each but since Aisha received the most votes from the public she was declared the winner.
 In addition to the performances of the competing songs, the show featured guest performances by the band Lady's Sweet, singer Roberts Pētersons, 2005 Latvian Eurovision entrant Kārlis Būmeisters and 2010 Swiss Eurovision entrant Michael von der Heide.